-This Grilled Nectarine Rosemary Iced Tea is an absolute summertime pick-me-up with just the right amount of sweetness and a striking balance of flavor.
+This Grilled Nectarine Rosemary Iced Tea is an absolute summer pick-me-up, with just the right amount of sweetness and a striking balance of flavor.
 It’s so easy to make that once you get the hang of it, you will never go back to store bought iced tea.
 This perfumed Nectarine Iced Tea will leave you feeling sated and recharged!

 - It had only 6 ingredients!

 - You steep the tea with black tea and rosemary.
 Then strain the tea to a pitcher.
 Let it cool down completely.

 - Grilled the peaches, purée most of it and save some for garnish.

 - Strain the purée to the cold ice tea and give a mix